Can Weight Loss Make You Taller? And Will Your Feet Shrink when you lose weight?

 A. No, losing weight doesn’t actually change your height.
 However, improved posture and reduced spinal compression may help you regain any lost height caused by poor posture or pressure on your joints.

 A. It varies.
 For some, feet may shrink by up to a full shoe size after significant weight loss, but for others, the change might be barely noticeable.
 Your body composition and foot shape play a role.
+So, how much your feet shrink when you lose weight can vary significantly.

 Q. Will my feet flatten back if I regain weight?